 Avoid direct exposure to sunlight for long periods of time.
 This may lighten the oak over time and accelerate the evaporation of the protective oils that have soaked into the oak.
 If your dining room is in direct sunlight near a sunny window you might want to consider covering the table top during the hotter summer months with a table runner or table cloth when the table is not in use or make sure that the table is re oiled if it starts to dry out too much.

-Try not to have to have the central heating on too high in the dining room when not in use as this will dry the protective oils out quicker meaning you may have to re apply oil more regularly.
+Try not to have to have the central heating on too high in the dining room when not in use as this will dry the protective oils out quicker meaning you may have to re apply your oak furniture oil more regularly.